Education

 PATHS offers the Make It Our Business training program in Saskatchewan.
 Make It Our Business provides information and education to help employers and employees respond to domestic violence in the workplace.
 This training outlines how employers, supervisors, managers, human resources professionals, security personnel, union representatives, and co-workers can recognize abusive relationships, respond to domestic violence, and refer victims and abusers to supports that offer help.
 The Make It Our Business training was developed by Western Education’s Centre for Research & Education on Violence against Women & Children (CREVAWC).

-PATHS can also tailor the length and content of the presentation to suit your organization’s needs—please contact PATHS for more details (paths@sasktel.net or 306-522-3515).
+PATHS can also tailor the length and content of the presentation to suit your organization’s needs—please contact paths@sasktel.net for more details.

-Download PATHS’ Make It Our Business booklets below (or contact us for print copies):
+Download PATHS’ Make It Our Business booklets below:

 Make It Our Business: Recognize & Respond to Domestic Violence in Your Workplace